dovecot/documentation/source/admin_manual/virtualised_architecture.rst

 object storage in the case of new virtual machine or new user login - or a new mail delivery - to a user whose data is not cached on the backend yet.

-Same principle applies for backends as is true for proxies and directors as
+Same principle applies for backends as is true for proxies as
 well: smaller instances are better than larger instances as the maintenance operations are then less disruptive if there are more smaller nodes.